 Volonteurope is involved in several Erasmus+ projects, working with young people with fewer opportunities, developing volunteer and volunteer management training, and introducing innovative approaches to citizenship education.

-The main objective of the ENGAGE project is to develop a European citizenship module-based handbook for students aged 8 to 12 years.
-In developing this, we are cooperating with Zentrum polis (Austria), La Ligue de l’enseignement de Bourgogne and Cidem (France ), The DARE Network (Belgium), Der Arbeitskreis deutscher Bildungsstätten (Germany), La Fundación Educativa y Asistencial Cives (Spain) and Centrum Edukacji Obywatelskiej (Poland).
-The content of the handbook will be equally split, with one half of the focus on civic participation, and the other on democratic participation.
-Topics included will encompass learning activities on multiperspectivity in history education, sustainable development, solidarity and democracy.
-As this project is due to finish in January 2017, it is now in its final stages – currently the handbook undergoing the last sharpening process on the developed modules.
-Once these models are finished, they will be published on the project website.
+The main objective of the ENGAGE project was to develop a European citizenship module-based handbook for students aged from 8 to 12 years old.
+The consortium of partners involved in developing the handbook consisted of: Zentrum polis (Austria), La Ligue de l’enseignement de Bourgogne and Cidem (France), The DARE Network (Belgium), Der Arbeitskreis deutscher Bildungsstätten (Germany), La Fundación Educativa y Asistencial Cives (Spain) and Centrum Edukacji Obywatelskiej (Poland).
+The content of the handbook was equally split, with one half focusing on civic participation, and the other on democratic participation.
+Included topics encompassed learning activities on multiperspectivity in history education, sustainable development, solidarity and democracy.
+The ENGAGE project finished in January 2017, and the completed models have been published on the project website.

 VOLUNTEERING FOR THE FUTURE

 Research conducted around this project has found that young volunteers who have returned from a volunteering mission or assignment abroad often return to their home countries with a strong commitment to working to secure a more just and equitable world.